 2. The vasectomy procedure

-After your consultation you will be take through to the procedure room where you will meet the nurse who is assisting Dr Cashion
+After your consultation, you will be taken through to the procedure room where you will meet the nurse who is assisting Dr Cashion

 You will be asked to take off your pants and underwear and make yourself comfortable on the bed with a sheet over you while we do final preparations for your vasectomy procedure.

 You will then be cleaned with a preparation called betadine which is used to reduce the chance of infection.

 You will then be given a small needle with some local anaesthetic to numb the skin of the scrotum.
 Most men barely notice this injection.
 An incision will be then made in the front of the scrotum.